HIRING Process open November 1, 2015 to August 14, 2016

 Internship Program with the Lexington Police

-Gain hands-on experience within law enforcement, while earning college credit, in the Internship Program.
-Interns may be assigned to multiple units during their internship including: Patrol, Traffic, Robbery/Homicide, Forensic Services, and Crimes Against Children to name a few.
+Earn college credit and gain experience in the Internship Program.
+Interns may be assigned to multiple units including: Patrol, Traffic, Robbery/Homicide, Forensic Services, and Crimes Against Children to name a few.

 Each college or university determines the amount of hours needed to fulfill educational requirements with this unpaid Internship Program.
 Students interested must be enrolled in a college or university and successfully complete a background investigation.
 To apply or receive more information, send an email via email@example.com.